 Our operations are susceptible to outages due to fire, floods, power loss, telecommunications failures, break-ins and similar events.
 In addition, the majority of our network infrastructure is located in Northern California, an area susceptible to earthquakes.
+In the recent past, the western United States (and California in particular) has experienced repeated episodes of diminished electrical power supply.
+As a result of these episodes, certain of our operations or facilities may be subject to "rolling blackouts" or other unscheduled interruptions of electrical power.
+The prospect of such unscheduled interruptions may continue for the foreseeable future and we are unable to predict either their occurrence, duration or cessation.
 We do not have multiple site capacity for all of our services in the event of any such occurrence.
-Despite our implementation of network security measures, our servers are vulnerable to computer viruses, break-ins, and similar disruptions from unauthorized tampering with our computer systems.
+Despite our implementation of network security measures, our servers are vulnerable to computer viruses, physical and electronic break-ins, and similar disruptions from unauthorized tampering with our computer systems.
 In addition, we are vulnerable to coordinated attempts to overload our systems with data, resulting in denial or reduction of service to some or all of our users for a period of time.
 We have experienced a coordinated denial of service attack in the past, and may experience such attempts in the future.
 We do not carry sufficient business interruption insurance to compensate us for losses that may occur as a result of any of these events.
 Any such event could have a material adverse effect on our business, operating results, and financial condition.